benbusby/vim-hubbub/README.md

 ## Miscellaneous

-This plugin is currently in a "beta" release state.
+The plugin is currently in a usable state, but is still a work in progress.
 If you experience any unexpected behavior, please open an issue.

-There are a number of GitHub features that either are missing some elements or are entirely undeveloped.
-In case you rely heavily on particular features of GitHub, here are just a few of them:
+At the moment, there are quite a few GitHub features that are either only partially implemented or are entirely absent from the plugin.
+If you're a GitHub "power user", then this plugin is likely not ready for you, as it is currently lacking features like:

-- Creating issues/PRs from issue/PR templates
+- Using issue/PR templates for new issues/PRs
 - Adding/removing assignees for issues/PRs
 - Milestones
 - Filtering issues by any criteria
 - Merging PRs with a custom commit message
+- Probably quite a few others

+The project started as a fun way for me to learn Vimscript, and was initially built for replying to comments on GitHub.
+It eventually snowballed into its current form, which I find to be somewhat useful as a quick and easy way to manage issues, reply to comments, review (small) PRs, etc.